shubhamjain148/gmail2Notion/README.md

 [Follow these steps](https://developers.notion.com/docs) to get your database id and notion secret integration key

-Along with name column have another select column names as `from` where the value from labelMappings will be stored
+- Along with name column have another select column named as `From` which is of select type where the value from labelMappings will be stored, and prepopulate the values with all the values from your label mappings<!--Need To automate this-->
 - Add your databaseId in place of `defaultDatabaseId` in `addToNotion.py`
 - Add your secret integration key in place of `integrationKey` in `addToNotion.py`